Peru – Land Of The Incas

 Foreign Office Travel AdviceVisit www.gov.uk/foreign-travel-advice to find out the latest Foreign And Commonwealth Office travel advice for your holiday destination, as well as information about passports and visas.

 On your flightAll outbound flights leave in the morning and land at your destination later the same day.
 All return flights travel overnight and land in the UK the next day.
 On-board meals will usually include lunch and a snack on outbound flights, and dinner and breakfast on the flight home.
 Drinks are complimentary.

 Luggage allowanceYou are permitted to take one suitcase per person on the aircraft, which should not exceed 23kg.
-Please take an overnight bag, though, as luggage is limited to 5kgs for night seven while staying in Aguas Calientes.

 Optional excursionsWe strongly advise you to book optional excursions at the same time as your holiday, as availability cannot always be guaranteed later.
 Once in South America, prices for excursions are subject to increase.